 Once completed, your screen should look like this.

-4. Setting up the action template
+4. Setting up the action workflow

 To do this, Process Street data needs to be added to the form fields.